Modernizr/Modernizr/HOW_TO_WRITE_FEATURE_DETECTS.md

 > Note that it follows JSON schema in alphabetical order.
 Also consider adding caniuse in [the metadata field](#metadata).
 > The following situations may cause errors: MDN Data, partial supports, flag only support, unknown support.

+### Verify Your Tests

+There are 2 main ways to verify if your test works correctly.
+If only you want to check that your test returns the correct answer run `npm test` as it will throw an error if something goes wrong.
+In case you want to check the test in a specific browser run `npm run serve-gh-pages` and navigate to [localhost:8080/test/integration.html](http://localhost:8080/test/integration.html), where you should find the name of your test in case you performed the [General Testing](#general-testing) steps right.
+You will also find the caniuse comparison under the [caniuse section](http://localhost:8080/test/integration.html?grep=caniuse) (at the bottom) if you performed the [Caniuse Testing](#caniuse-testing) steps right.
+You may want to use the search function of your browser.